google/autocxx/README.md

 * `cargo update`
 * `cargo test --all`

 This will fetch a specific fork of bindgen (see the Cargo.toml for the repo and branch) and use that as the dependency.
 The same applies to cxx.
+See "next steps" below for the plans to unfork these.

 At present, eight of the tests pass.